CopernicaMarketingSoftware/Documentation/Publisher/en/surveys.md

 respondent in your Copernica database.
 For tips on good data gathering please see our article on
 [avoiding data corruption](./database-marketing-and-web-surveys-avoid-corruption.md)

+Please note that it is not (yet) possible to make surveys in Marketing Suite.

 ## Creating surveys